Home Overview CV

 These works are a selection from my current project The Ability to Perceive, which reflects the process of perception from different angles: What technocratic processes shape human perception?
 And on the other hand, what kind of glance do machines – e.g., surveillance systems and pattern recognition algorithms – cast on human agencies?
 These are critical questions especially in relation to the process of drawing borders, which is a defining process for our current societies.
 Theses borders mean to separate people not only territory-wise, but consequently on a cultural level by shaping social practice and human perception.

-︎ Open Waters - The ability to perceive walls
+︎ Open Water - The ability to perceive walls

 We never see the world as it is, as a mere fact,